 Welcome to Caboolture State High School's Annual Report.
-Our School is a co-educational school which offers a wide range of subjects to students enrolled in Years 8 through to 12.
-At the beginning of 2014 there were 1156 students enrolled at the school.
+Our School is a co-educational school which offers a wide range of subjects to students enrolled in Years 7 through to 12.
+At the beginning of 2015 there were 1 265 students enrolled at the school.

-At Caboolture, all students are encouraged to achieve their personal best and strive for excellence in all they do.
+At Caboolture State high School, all students are encouraged to achieve their personal best and strive for excellence in all they do.
 It is a school that is known for long-held traditions, while having a healthy balance between the past and the future.
 The school is innovative, offering a cutting edge curriculum with a focus on academic, vocational and intellectual rigor, with real life and relevant learning experiences.
 'Learning at Caboolture' is our primary focus.